 Yes, you will buy them.
 And so will the rest of America because no matter what the Fed does they cannot eliminate the public’s desire to net save.
 They can make other assets less attractive on a relative basis, but they cannot eliminate a savers desire to net save.
 And during a balance sheet recession that desire to save is quite high so wise savers naturally choose risk-free interest bearing bonds over cash.
 Luckily, the Federal government is running a 10% budget deficit so the private sector is able to save in excess of 7% of GDP (we are running a -3% Current Account (CA) deficit so the math can be no other way).
 Naturally, some of this savings is flowing into government bonds.

 If one were to actually review the bond auction data you can see this for yourself.
 Where will the buyers come from?
 They will come from the same place they always come from.
 Although he acknowledges that some of these buyers are foreign governments he appears oblivious to the simple reality of the current account (CA) deficit.
 Those dollars may leave our shores, but they come back in the form of UST purchases.
 The alternative is for these foreign nations to purchase other dollar denominated goods.
 If you recall, most foreign governments have a pretty poor record of buying our resources, ports or oil companies.
 So what do they do?
 They buy the safest yielding paper on the planet – UST’s.
-This is expect so long as inflation remains under control (which, in this environment looks like a high probability outcome).
+This is expected to continue so long as inflation remains under control (which, in this environment looks like a high probability outcome).

 Most importantly, it’s likely that QE has not had a substantive impact on the US economy to begin with.
 That is, interest rates likely would have fallen with or without QE because the US economy has remained weak leading to low inflation.
 So the demand for US T-bonds was never in doubt.
 It would have been strong regardless of QE because US government bonds remain the safe haven in an environment where the only safe low interest bearing assets are all slowly being driven to lower interest rates.
 Without a hike in the Fed Funds rate due to high inflation fears there is a very low probability that interest rates will surge at the end of QE.